t0lta/two-brothers-and-a-centaur/src/site/notes/1.Players/Hysvear Caex.md

 ### Bonds

 - Rides a beautiful flying steed named [[2.Mechanics/Minor NPCs/Bejik\|Bejik]].
-- Balt is worse than coddled hes dependenet
+- Balt is worse than coddled hes dependent
 - Gustopher is a mighty warrior held back by foolish devotion to the crown
 - Giants taught me nothing is more important than strength
 - Dragon ta

 ### Flaws
-- Society is a sham to prop up the weap
+- Society is a sham to prop up the weak
 ## Items
 Has the [[2.Mechanics/Items/Dragon's Wrath\|Dragon's Wrath]].
 Claims to have been gifted it, but stole it from a dragon hoard.
 Won the [[compendium/items/wand-of-smiles-xge\|Wand of Smiles]] from a talent show in [[West Lake\|West Lake]].